Ten Not to Miss Experiences in Marrakech

 At the entrance to the souks close to the Mouassine fountain is the Dyers Souk, where wool is taken in bulk to be dyed just about every hue in the rainbow.
 The guys who work there will encourage you to come in for a closer look.
 Don’t be shy.
 Have a few small notes handy to leave as a tip, or buy one of the scarves you’ll undoubtedly be offered, but either way, don’t miss this educational and fascinating experience.

-Take a day trip to the Atlas Mountains or Essaouira
+No. 9: Take a day trip to the Atlas Mountains

 Marrakech is full on and can be quite intense for the unaccustomed, so one or two day trips out of the city provide great respite and also an insight and deeper appreciation of Morocco.